Natameme/NatalieHogue_EP_353_Classwork/Final/Source/readme.md

 In the current implementation, compile OrganSecondBuild.c with the code

-  `clang OrganSecondBuild.c -o OrganToo -lportaudio -lportmidi && ./OrganToo`
+  `clang StMaximilliansOrganMK1.c -o StMaximilliansOrganMK1 -lportaudio -lportmidi && ./StMaximilliansOrganMK1`

 The code will run through and midi setting, ideally it should return without an error, however in the event that you get an "invalid device ID" error,

     - Look through the list of audio and midi device and take the respective ID numbers for your desired devices

-    - go into OrganSecondBuild.c and in the Constants Section (line 14) reinstantiate "kAudioDeviceOutputIndex" and "kMIDIInputDeviceID" with the correct numbers corresponding to the device you wish to user
+    - go into StMaximilliansOrganMK1.c and in the Constants Section (line 14) reinstantiate "kAudioDeviceOutputIndex" and "kMIDIInputDeviceID" with the correct indexes corresponding to the device you wish to user

 ###Step 3